betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 <br>

-**The BSSw Fellowship is sponsored by the U.S. Department of Energy and National Science Foundation.**
+**The BSSw Fellowship Program is sponsored by the U.S. Department of Energy and National Science Foundation.**

 <div class='fellow'>
 <div class='img_div'>